To save costs, most gun safe manufactures use $10 to $20 of drywall (Sheetrock) as fire lining and then charge you a premium for it.

 Limitations of Gypsum Drywall Fire Protection

 Gypsum can be a decent fireproofing depending on how it is used.
-In fact the materials mixed with concrete in true fire safes use many of the same chemistry principals to provide fire protection.
+In fact the materials mixed with concrete in true fire safes utilize many of the same chemistry principals to provide fire protection.
 Unfortunately most gun safes don’t do a good job at implementing their fireproofing.

-The first problem with gun safe fire proofing is that there is rarely structural support for the fireproofing.
+The first problem with gun safe fire proofing is that there is rarely structural support for the fireproofing itself.
 The concrete in true fire safes will stand up better to fire even as the fireproofing material mixed in the concrete is destroyed.
 By contrast drywall is constructed with nothing but gypsum sandwiched between paper.
 The gypsum will be destroyed as it protects in a fire and crumble into the bottom of the safe.

 The best way to support the fireproofing and protect the contents from the steam released is a fully welded steel inner shell.
 The shells hold the fireproofing material in place even if it completely crumbles.
 Steel is the most expensive material in safes, so gun safe manufactures love to cut corners with thinner steel and non-continuous welds (more on this in a later article).
 If they’re not willing to put decent steel and welds in the outer layer, adding another steel layer to the inside of the walls is not going to happen.